 This fish should be ideally kept in large water tanks which can hold 75 gallons of water or more as, like most African cichlids, the Venustus cichlid also prefers swimming in large areas rather than confined spaces.

-Due to the size of the Venustus cichlid, the tank requires mechanized and chemical filtration systems in order to maintain a healthy habitat for the fish.
+Due to the size of the Venustus cichlid, the tank requires mechanized and chemical filtration systems to maintain a healthy habitat for the fish.

 Therefore, for tanks containing more than one male Venustus cichlid, the ideal size recommended is 150 gallons or more.